capitalch/trace/tracking.md

 1.31 Encryption of core libraries
 5.1 Backup and restore strategy
 5.2 Upgraded database for all instances

+# 13-11-2021 - 15-11-2021
+1. Research on print pdf, scss to css in Python, consuming css in HTML template

 # 27-10-2021 - 12-11-2021
 1. Bank recon upgradations completed